maco/django-feedback-pv/README.rst

 Feedback will be stored into the database and also emailed to the email addresses listed in the MANAGERS setting.

+The optional setting FEEDBACK_BLOCKED_IPS can be set to an array of IP addresses to block, such as:

+    FEEDBACK_BLOCKED_IPS = ["91.212.226.143"]

 ---

 Copyright (C) 2011 POPVOX.com